Beacon Hill station (Sound Transit): Station layout

 Beacon Hill station was designed by architectural firm Otak and built by a joint venture between engineering firms Hatch Mott MacDonald and Jacobs Engineering Group.
 The station building houses entrances to four high-speed elevators that travel 160 ft to platform level in 20 seconds.
 Beacon Hill's 400 ft split island platform is located between the two Beacon Hill Tunnel tubes, with a small cross-tunnel passageway between the two sections of the platform.
-It serves 1 Line's two tracks; the northbound tracks serves trains to Northgate, while the southbound tracks serves trains to Angle Lake.
+It serves 1 Line's two tracks; the northbound tracks serves trains to Lynnwood City Center, while the southbound tracks serves trains to Federal Way Downtown.
 As with all Link stations, electronic information signs above the platform offer real-time information about train arrivals and service alerts, in addition to announcements over an intercom.
 Beacon Hill's bus stops are located south of the station building on Beacon Avenue, with the northbound stop located adjacent to the station and the southbound stop accessible via a signaled crosswalk.
 The station does not include public parking, but is within walking distance of several private parking lots that require payment.
 ORCA card vending machines are located outside the station building, along with bicycle lockers and a bicycle cage with space for 48 bicycles.
 Emergency staircases and the ventilation shaft are capped by the east headhouse, located behind the station building and plaza on South Lander Street.

 Hatch Mott MacDonald and Jacobs Engineering Group were awarded the 2010 Engineering Excellence Platinum Award by the Washington branch of the American Council of Engineering Companies for designing and constructing the Beacon Hill Tunnel and Station.